-After running my test script (6h on both clusters), which basically does all the work out of the box and can be found here, I got the below numbers.
+After running my test script (6h on both clusters), which basically does all the work out of the box and can be found here, I got the numbers below.

 |Query||Instance||Mean time (s)||% Change||Stddev time (ms)||% Change|

 So what do these numbers tell us?
-2 queries out of 4 have improved very significantly! +50% is very-very good given how refined Postgres algorithms already are.
-The INDEX query can though be easily explained by the fact that previously index access could not be parallelized.
-For the CUBE (grouping sets feature) I didn’t find anything from the release notes, would be interesting to know though so please comment if you have some insights.
-The other 2 queries are “on par” I would say in general and the small 2.3% JOIN loss (although latencies are more consistent now) is being sufficiently compensated for on other fronts.
+2 queries out of 4 have improved very significantly! +50% is very good, given how refined Postgres algorithms already are.
+The INDEX query can be easily explained by the fact that previously index access could not be parallelized.
+For the CUBE (grouping sets feature) I didn’t find anything from the release notes.
+It would be interesting to know though so please comment if you have some insights.
+The other 2 queries are “on par” and the small 2.3% JOIN loss (although latencies are more consistent now) is being sufficiently compensated for on other fronts.

-To sum it up – the general impression from 11 RC1 is very positive, the numbers looks much better compared to the improvements from the last year….so hopefully it will be an awesome release and a relief for those who have to deal with tons of data – personally I’m itching to upgrade some systems already:)
+To sum it up – the general impression from 11 RC1 is very positive.
+The numbers look much better compared to last year’s improvements.
+So hopefully it will be an awesome release and a relief for those who have to deal with tons of data – personally I’m itching to upgrade some systems already:)

 NB!
 Not to forget – these are just “some” queries that I conjured up and it’s also a RC release so although it looks very promising I wouldn’t take those numbers as a guarantee for anything outside of the described test set.